Mechanix-Ufscar/web-api/README.md

 ## Read a Mechanic

+To read all records from the mechanic's table the request can be written as:

+    GET /api/mechanic

+It will return all records created:

+	[
+	    {
+		"_id": "5e600a76c396c42fa4b49fed",
+		"name": "Wagner Ribeiro",
+		"title": "Oficina Ribeiro",
+		"category": "Motors rectification",
+		"address": "Rodovia João Leme dos Santos, SP-264, Km 110", "city": "Sorocaba",
+		"state": "São Paulo",
+		"updated_at": "2020-03-04T20:07:18.110Z",
+		"__v": 0
+	    }
+	]

+:warning: **Use the id value to perform the CRUD operarions that requires a mechanic identifier.** :warning:

 ### Read a Mechanic by id

+If you want to get a specific record from mechanic's table, the request can be written as:

+    GET /api/mechanic/<mechanic_id>

+And it will return all fields  number of deleted rows:

+	{
+	    "_id": "5e600a76c396c42fa4b49fed",
+	    "name": "Wagner Ribeiro",
+	    "title": "Oficina Ribeiro",
+	    "category": "Motors rectification",
+	    "address": "Rodovia João Leme dos Santos, SP-264, Km 110", "city": "Sorocaba",
+	    "state": "São Paulo",
+	    "updated_at": "2020-03-04T20:07:18.110Z",
+	    "__v": 0
+	}

 ## Update a Mechanic

+If you want to update a record from mechanic's table, the request can be written as:

+    PUT /api/mechanic/<mechanic_id>

+Send as a body the fields you want to update.
+For example:

+    {
+        "title": "Mecânica Ribeiro"
+    }

+This adjusts the title of the mechanic.
+And the return value is the register which will be updated:

+	{
+	    "_id": "5e600a76c396c42fa4b49fed",
+	    "name": "Wagner Ribeiro",
+	    "title": "Oficina Ribeiro",
+	    "category": "Motors rectification",
+	    "address": "Rodovia João Leme dos Santos, SP-264, Km 110", "city": "Sorocaba",
+	    "state": "São Paulo",
+	    "updated_at": "2020-03-04T12:15:39.434Z",
+	    "__v": 0
+	}

 ## Delete a Mechanic

+If you want to delete a record from this table the request can be written as:

+    DELETE /api/mechanic/<mechanic_id>

+And it will return the register which will be deleted.

+	{
+	    "_id": "5e600a76c396c42fa4b49fed",
+	    "name": "Wagner Ribeiro",
+	    "title": "Oficina Ribeiro",
+	    "category": "Motors rectification",
+	    "address": "Rodovia João Leme dos Santos, SP-264, Km 110", "city": "Sorocaba",
+	    "state": "São Paulo",
+	    "updated_at": "2020-03-04T20:07:18.110Z",
+	    "__v": 0
+	}

+### Logout

+To logout the currently user, you must send a POST request with an empty body to the logout endpoint.

+    POST /api/signout

+If logout is successful, it will return the message below.

+	{
+		"success": true,
+		"msg": "Sign out successfully."
+	}

 ## Authors